via-lang/via/README.md

 </p>

 > [!WARNING]
-> This is an **experimental** project and not yet production-ready.
+> This is an **experimental** project and currently not production-ready.
 Most features are under conception/development and may be incomplete/unstable.
 Implementations are subject to change as the project evolves.
 That said, by no means is it a non-serious project.

 # Introduction